thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 MAY define one if needed for local policy enforcement.

 The terminology used in this section is not intended to restrict the scope of this profile to IEEE 802.1AR deployments.
-It is used because it conveniently distinguishes between manufacturer-provisioned and operational credentials, which is important in many IoT deployments.
+Terms from IEEE 802.1AR are used because it conveniently distinguishes between manufacturer-provisioned and operational credentials, which is important in many IoT deployments.

 A Device Identifier (DevID) consists of: